-Naturalisation is the granting of citizenship to someone who has come to South Africa from abroad and stayed in this county for some time.
+Naturalisation is the granting of citizenship to someone who has come to South Africa from abroad and stayed in this country for some time.

-If a person is a citizen of another country but wants South African citizenship she or he can apply to the Minister of Home Affairs for citizenship.
-According to the Eighth Amendment Act of the Regulations in terms of the South African Citizenship Act (1995) that came into operation on 1 April 2003, a fee may be applicable.
+If a person is a citizen of another country but wants South African citizenship, they can apply to the Minister of Home Affairs for citizenship.
+According to Regulations in terms of the South African Citizenship Act (1995), a fee may be applicable.

-These are the conditions that the person must fulfill when applying for citizenship:
+These are the conditions that the person must fulfil when applying for citizenship:

-- Must be over the age of 21 - Must have a permanent residence permit to live in south africa - Must have lived in South Africa as a permanent resident for at least one year's ordinary residence immediately prior to the application for naturalisation

-- After acquiring permanent residency, have an additional 4 years of physical residence in the country during the 8 years prior to the naturalisation.
-This does not include the one year mentioned above - Must be able to communicate in one of south africa's official languages - Must be of good character - Must be knowledgeable of responsibilities of being a south african citizen and - If married to a south african spouse, must have two years of permanent residence and two years of marriage to the south african spouse before submitting the application
+- Must be over the age of 21 - Must have a permanent residence permit to live in South Africa - Must have lived in South Africa as a permanent resident for at least one year of ordinary residence immediately before the application for naturalisation - After acquiring permanent residency, have an additional 4 years of physical residence in the country during the 8 years before the naturalisation.
+This does not include the one year mentioned above - Must be able to communicate in one of South Africa's official languages - Must be of good character - Must be knowledgeable of the responsibilities of being a South African citizen and - If married to a South African spouse, must have two years of permanent residence and two years of marriage to the South African spouse before submitting the application

-BUT this application for citizenship can be refused by the Minister even if the person seems to fulfill all the conditions.
-It is regarded as a privilege not a right.
+But, this application for citizenship can be refused by the Minister even if the person seems to fulfil all the conditions.
+It is regarded as a privilege, not a right.